 As well as holding the asset securely, a Living Trust allows you to stipulate when the beneficiaries may receive the asset after your passing away.
-You retain full control of assets within the Trust whilst you are alive and have capacity.
-You are free to move home, change beneficiaries or trustees at anytime.
+Assets can be added and removed during your lifetime.
+You retain full control of assets within the Trust while you are alive and have capacity.
+You are free to move home, release equity from it at any time, or change beneficiaries or trustees.